chrismwilliams/astro-theme-cactus/README.md

 ## Acknowledgment

-This theme is inspired by [Hexo Theme Cactus](https://github.com/probberechts/hexo-theme-cactus)
+This theme was inspired by [Hexo Theme Cactus](https://github.com/probberechts/hexo-theme-cactus)

 ## License